Common Tasks Using the Web Interface¶

 Create an Annotated Genome from a set of contigs and Estimate its Quality¶

 PATRIC provides an annotation service that constructs a private genome from contigs and produces a quality report.
 See Genome Annotation for instructions on submitting the contigs, and Analyzing Genome Quality to read the quality report.
-A sample contigs input file and the resulting job output can be seen here.
+A sample contigs input file and the resulting job output can be seen here: Annotation Sample.
 Note that most of the links in the Genome Report will not work because all annotated genomes are private to the annotating user.

 Extract as Many Complete Genomes as Possible from a Meta-Genomic Sample¶